 We currently do not have a sales organization.
-In order to commercialize or co-promote tenapanor, RDX7675 or any of our other product candidates, either alone, or with a collaboration partner, we must build our marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-In order to commercialize tenapanor or RDX7675 outside of the United States, we may enter into collaborative relationships with one or more third parties.
-There can be no assurances that we will be successful in establishing such relationships in a timely manner or on terms that are acceptable to us.
-If one or more of our product candidates receives regulatory approval, we currently expect to establish appropriate sales organizations with technical expertise supporting distribution capabilities to commercialize our product candidates, which will be expensive and time consuming.
-As a company, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.
-Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of these products.
+In order to commercialize or co-promote tenapanor, RDX7675 or any of our other product candidates, either alone, or with a collaboration partner, we must enter into collaborative relationships with one or more third parties; or build marketing, sales, distribution, managerial and other non-technical capabilities.
+There can be no assurances that we will be successful in establishing collaborative relationships in a timely manner or on terms that are acceptable to us.
+If one or more of our product candidates receives regulatory approval, and we have not entered into collaborative relationships for the commercialization of such product candidate in the approved territory, we would have to establish appropriate sales organizations with technical expertise supporting distribution capabilities to commercialize the product candidate, which will be expensive and time consuming.
+As a company, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to secure the capital necessary to fund such efforts on acceptable terms, hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.